 Born: August 2, 1999

 Hometown: Topeka, KS

 Parents: Frank and Amy

-Turned Pro: 2018
+Year turned Pro: 2018

-Kevin Moranz started racing Motocross when he was 4 years old on a little yellow PW.
+motocross when he was 4 years old on a little yellow PW.
 Unlike most Motocross racers in the industry, Kevin never had the opportunity to live at a facility and train in his younger years.
 Kevin believed strongly in his education and was determined to finish high school in a public setting so he could ensure his diploma.

 in the classroom but he participated in extra curricular activities such as wrestling (freshman) and varsity football (freshman-senior).
 These life experiences taught Kevin how to truly push the limits, to tough out any situation, keep going, and to NEVER GIVE UP!
 Kevin put in the work and doubled up on certain classes towards the end of his high school career.

 he attended Loretta Lynn’s Amateur National 7 different times.
 Kevin’s family only attended one qualifier and one regional every year and whatever happened, happened.
 Fortunately enough, Kevin pulled through putting up impressive results year in and year out.
 Kevin’s amateur career was mainly based out of Loretta Lynn’s as school and financial restrictions limited them to focus on one National a year.
 Kevin has some great results in stacked classes with top 10’s every year for the last 4 years straight.

 Kevin was always right there with the "factory" kids in his amateur career but always seemed to be overlooked.
 Having minimal support from factory level providers can make it difficult to compete with their equipment.
 However, Kevin never let that faze him as he used his talent and persistent work ethic to make up time where others couldn't.

-Kevin turned "PRO" in 2018 as he jumped into Amsoil Arenacross.
+Kevin turned pro in 2018 as he jumped into Amsoil Arenacross.
 He had never seen whoops so big but had some Arenacross experience from local Nitro Arencross races.
 Even though his first round in Madison, WI was a new experience, he came out and won his very first professional heat in the lites class.
 Next up was the AX class where he placed 3rd behind Hayes and Blose which transferred him into the HEAD TO HEAD action in his very first Arenacross round.
 Kevin found his flow in Amsoil Areacross with 3 Lites heat race wins, 3 AX heat race wins, many head to head opportunity's, and several podiums in the Lites class.
 Again mixing it up with some of the best in the sport Kevin continued to be overlooked.

 Before the season was over he was given an opportunity with the Custom Power Sports for a few rounds of outdoors and into East Coast Supercross 2019.
 Kevin took full advantage of the opportunity and got straight to work moving down to the "Goat Farm" and training with Ricky Carmichael.
 An unfortunate injury postponed his training efforts and kept him off the bike until East Coast had already started.
 Kevin jumped into the series as a rookie at Daytona Speedway.
 Kevin made his first main at just his second round in Indianapolis.
 From here on, the Custom Power Sports / Plumbing Plus rider soaked up anything he could and learned a lot making two mains out of the four rounds he raced in as a Rookie.

 Just 6 rounds into his season he had 27 Nationals points, several top 15 finishes in motos, and has declared himself as the most consistent full privateer in the 250 Class with 4 top 20 overall finishes straight, in a very deep field.
 Kevin, as he has been most all of his life, is an underdog even though he is consistenly finishing in the mix of the factory riders.
 "I know what I am capable of, I know I have the talent, and I can guarantee I will outwork everyone around me if given the opportunity.
 I just have to pay my dues, keep working my tail off, put up good results, and the right person will take notice and give me the opportunity to take the next step and follow my dream.
 I am young, and eager to push myself to the limits.
 Motivation is key, I believe in myself, and we will keep getting better".

 Kevin entered into the 2020 season with an all new nationally recognized 2 digit number.
 Kevin earned this because he performed well enough in the 2019 season to be ranked inside the top 99 of the best professional motocross racers in the United States.
 Kevin worked hard at the Goat Farm with Ricky Carmichael to ensure better results in supercross.
 Kevin did just that ending the Supercross season with 5 main events (2 in 2019) , 35 national points (7 in 2019), and a career best of 13th (19th in 2019).